SiminDev/Food-Delivery/README.md

 # Food Delivery App

-A simple demo of food delivery app using React, to practice working with [Tailwind](https://tailwindcss.com/) and [Redux-Toolkit](https://redux-toolkit.js.org/).

-This demo project illustrates the fusion of Tailwind CSS and Redux Toolkit in the context of a food delivery application.
+This demo project illustrates the fusion of [Tailwind](https://tailwindcss.com/) CSS and [Redux-Toolkit](https://redux-toolkit.js.org/) in the context of a food delivery application.
 It offers a simple yet comprehensive example of how to build an appealing UI while effectively managing the application's state.

 ## Demo